TuneyTunes/GD105/README.md

 Lecture 5 - Learning motion
 Lecture 6 - Creating a GIF

-# Unit 3: Control, Flow, & Arrays - Work in Progress
+# Unit 3: Control, Flow, & Arrays - Status: Completed
 Lecture 7 - Understanding conditions
-Lecture 8 - Using loops to create a piece with 105 lines (Not submitted yet.)
-Lecture 9 - Creating a grid using arrays (Not submitted yet.)
+Lecture 8 - Using loops to create a piece with 105 lines Lecture 9 - Creating a grid using arrays

 # Unit 4: Objects - Status: Completed
 Lecture 10 - Poetry Art Piece recreated with strings and PVectors